 Save at Grocery Stores

-While the most cost effective way to eat while traveling may be to make your own meals at your accommodation, it isn’t always the best option.
+While the most cost effective way to eat while traveling may be to make your own meals at your accommodation, it isn’t always a practical option.
 I love utilizing grocery stores while traveling for more than just stocking a fridge.
 Having spent a lot of time in the UK, I can honestly say I have often utilized the meal deal at Tesco or Sainsbury’s.
-Grocery stores are an easy way to mix things up, and even if you don’t plan on cooking, don’t sleep on the premade sandwiches and ready to eat options.
+Grocery stores are an easy way to mix things up, don’t sleep on the premade sandwiches and ready to eat options.
+This is one of the most underrated ways to eat on a budget in London

 Tips for Grocery Store Meals in London